-- The windscreen. - Cooling ducts (i.e. ducts that are entirely inside of the external profile and effectively route fresh air onto a part that needs cooling and is located inside the external profileor the rider's body - or ducts that are entirely inside of the external profile and effectively route hot air away from a part that needs cooling and is located inside the external profile). - Engine intake ducts (i.e. ducts that are entirely inside of the external profile and route fresh air into the engine intake plenum).
+- The windscreen. - Cooling ducts (i.e. ducts that are entirely inside of the external profile and effectively route fresh air onto a part that needs cooling and is located inside the external profile- or the rider's body - or ducts that are entirely inside of the external profile and effectively route hot air away from a part that needs cooling and is located inside the external profile). - Engine intake ducts (i.e. ducts that are entirely inside of the external profile and route fresh air into the engine intake plenum).

 Front suspension attachments complying with 2. are not part of the Aero Body.

 For the avoidance of any doubt:

-- a) parts, or portions of them, that are not belonging to the Front Fairing or the Front Fender, but still are directly impacted by the airflow while the motorcycle is moving forward, and are not in the wake (ie. aerodynamic "shadow") of the rider's body or any other motorcycle body parts (e.g. handguards), and - b) parts that, even if not directly impacted by the front airflow, are located ahead of the rider and have an horizontal cross-section that is tapering towards the rear of the motorcycle (e.g. dropshaped fork covers), with the exception of front suspension attachments, or portion of, that are contained in the volume specified in 2., will automatically be considered as parts of the Aero Body, and collectively called "Other Aero Body parts".
+a) parts, or portions of them, that are not belonging to the Front Fairing or the Front Fender, but still are directly impacted by the airflow while the motorcycle is moving forward, and are not in the wake (ie. aerodynamic "shadow") of the rider's body or any other motorcycle body parts (e.g. handguards), and

-ii) All the parts that in a side view belong, totally or in part, to area "A" and having design elements and/or portions that are not strictly necessary to let the rider control the machine (accelerating, braking, steering, gearshifting), or connect the two wheels with proper stiffness, allowing relative motion (suspension, steering), regardless they are structural (e.g. a monocoque swingarm that is shaped for extra functions) or not (e.g. a swingarm attachment) as per the diagrams the Appendix, General: Fig. 5, Fig. 6., with the exception of sensors, wiring harness, rear brake cooling ducts, and exhaust pipes and/or exhaust pipe surface.
+- b) parts that, even if not directly impacted by the front airflow, are located ahead of the rider and have an horizontal cross-section that is tapering towards the rear of the motorcycle (e.g. drop-shaped fork covers), with the exception of front suspension attachments, or portion of, that are contained in the volume specified in 2., will automatically be considered as parts of the Aero Body, and collectively called "Other Aero Body parts". - ii) All the parts that in a side view belong, totally or in part, to area "A" and having design elements and/or portions that are not strictly necessary to let the rider control the machine (accelerating, braking, steering, gearshifting), or connect the two wheels with proper stiffness, allowing relative motion (suspension, steering), regardless they are structural (e.g. a monocoque swingarm that is shaped for extra functions) or not (e.g. a swingarm attachment) as per the diagrams the Appendix, General: Fig. 5, Fig. 6., with the exception of sensors, wiring harness, rear brake cooling ducts, and exhaust pipes and/or exhaust pipe covers that are contained in a 20 mm offset of the outer exhaust pipes surface.